 Nelson has a multi-purpose Aquatic Centre, including a waterslide and expanded fitness area.
-Be sure to visit Touchstones Nelson Museum of Art & History (open year-round) located on Vernon Street and the beautifully restored live-performance Capitol Theatre.
+Be sure to visit the Nelson Museum and Art Gallery (open year-round) located on Vernon Street and the beautifully restored live-performance Capitol Theatre.

 South of Nelson on Highway 3A, take the Rivers, Dams and Mines Super Side Trip (page 70).
 A fun day of exploring the towns of Castlegar, Trail and Rossland are worth the drive.
 Castlegar is the site of the closest regional airport on the west side of the Kootenays.